ElementUser/HoN-Patch-Notes-Game-Bot/hon_patch_notes_game_bot/config/community_patch_notes_compilation.md

 **Guesses in this thread will not be responded to by the bot.
 [Visit the main thread instead!](#main-reddit-thread)**

-Feel free to discuss patch changes here liberally (based on the currently revealed notes! :)
+Feel free to discuss patch changes here liberally (based on the currently revealed notes)! :)